Skip to main content

 • ECFMG certificate (international applicants only; not required for interview but required by Match submission deadline)

 • Legal eligibility or ability to work in United States (U.S. citizenship, permanent residency, or valid visa).
-[Note: The program can sponsor J1 and H1B visas, and the applicant may choose which of these to pursue.
-Any candidates anticipating a need for a visa while in training must indicate on their ERAS application all options being considered (“Expected Visa/Employment Authorization Status” field); matched applicants will be limited to the options indicated on their application.
-For any applicants desiring an H1B visa, a Step 3 score is required by January 25 to allow for sufficient processing time.]
+[Note: The program can only sponsor J1 visas at this time, and the applicant must indicate the need for this visa on their ERAS application.] (“Expected Visa/Employment Authorization Status” field).

 ERAS Interview Process/Timeline